uadmin/uadmin/docs/document_system/coverage.rst

 In `Part 8`_, we will discuss about creating a separate library that contains a drop down list.

+In `Part 9`_, we will talk about updating the document version automatically if the file has changed by the user after saving the specific document in the model.

+In `Part 10`_, we will discuss about creating a group permission for a specific model to the user group with some access levels.

 .. _Part 1: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part1.html
 .. _Part 2: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part2.html
 .. _Part 3: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part3.html